An English degree is one of the most flexible and useful degrees you can earn.

 - The literature track, leading to a B.A., represents a traditional English degree program rooted in literature surveys and upper-division course work in major writers and special topics.

 - The writing track combines study of literature with a variety of creative writing workshop experiences.
 Students can develop expertise in writing fiction, poetry, and creative non-fiction.
 This track leads to the B.A. degree.

-- The professional and new media writing track, also leading to a B.A., prepares students for a variety of writing fields in the corporate, educational, non-profit, and governmental spheres.
+- The professional and digital media writing track, also leading to a B.A., prepares students for a variety of writing fields in the corporate, educational, non-profit, and governmental spheres.
 Students take classes in specialties such as journalism, technical writing, writing for the web, and advertising and public relations.